 \subsection{Capture probabilities}

-Internal conversion theory has been recently tested comparing precise measurements with different predictions [\onlinecite{Hardy18}].
-Two hypotheses were considered: \textit{i)} the ``no vacancy'' approximation, which assumes a final state corresponding to the daughter atom after full atomic relaxation; and \textit{ii)} the ``frozen orbital'' (FO) approximation, which assumes that the final atomic orbitals in the internal conversion process correspond to those of the parent atom with a vacancy.
-It was found that FO approximation gives the most accurate and consistent results over a wide range of atomic numbers, as expected from the time scales of the physical processes [\onlinecite{Hardy14}].

-The situation is comparable for electron capture.
-The weak interaction transforms the parent nucleus with atomic number $Z$ into the daughter nucleus with atomic number ($Z-1$).
+The weak interaction transforms the parent nucleus with atomic number $Z$ into the daughter nucleus with atomic number ($Z$-1).
 This interaction is mediated by massive bosons and is therefore of very short range.
-The time scale of the electron capture decay might thus be seen as instantaneous compared to the atomic time scale, i.e. the vacancy lifetime.
-The BetaShape modeling assumes the FO approximation, and we have considered with the KLI modeling both the FO and the ``no vacancy'' approximations.
-We underline that in the latter case, the hole effect is obviously not taken into account.
+The timescale of the electron-capture decay might be seen as instantaneous compared with the atomic timescale, i.e., the vacancy lifetime.
+We thus considered the DE approximation for the calculation of the capture probabilities.